DCS-training/From-SPSS-to-R-How-to-Make-Your-Statistical-Analysis-Reproducible/README.md

 -   Learn how to save your tidied data (in case you want to transfer analysis to other software/supervisors).
 -   A reminder of our analyses.
 -   Learn how to create APA ready analysis outputs - no more copy and pasting our results!

+The material in this repo was developed and curated by Rhys Davies.
+All material collected here is free to use but is covered by a License: License: CC BY-NC 4.0 license